OpenNMT/OpenNMT-tf/scripts/wmt/README.md

-# Steps to train a transformer model based on WMT EN-DE
+# Steps to train a Transformer model on the WMT English-German dataset

-# Requirements
+## Requirements

 * `tensorflow` (`1.5`)
 * `pyyaml`
 * `sentencepiece`

-Please follow the instructions to install and build [sentencepiece](https://github.com/google/sentencepiece).
+Please follow the instructions to install and build [SentencePiece](https://github.com/google/sentencepiece).
 Once it's installed, do not forget to change the `SP_PATH` variable in scripts.

-## Data Preparation
+## Data preparation

 Before running the script, look at the links to download the datasets.
 Depending on the task, you may change the filenames and the folders paths.